 - Travel pillow: Sleep comfortably no matter what seat you are given.

 - Headphones: Airlines may provide some free entertainment, but the headphones cost $5.00+.
 Bring your own to enjoy quality sound and no extra cost.
-Don’t forget the headphone splitter to save on cost and battery power.
+To save on entertainment costs, consider sharing totally wireless headphones with your travel buddy.

 - Water bottle: Since you can’t take water through TSA, and a bottle of water cost 5 times more in the terminal, bringing your own empty water bottle through TSA and filling it at a water station before boarding, helps you save a lot.
 Plus, the tiny water cups that the airline attendants give you on the flight, along with salty snacks, is a recipe for dehydration.
 Staying hydrated helps blood circulation and energy for when you reach you final destination.
 A folding water bottle saves space too!

 - Tissues/napkins: Use for food, runny noses, or spills.

 - Gum: Some find it helpful for relieving pressure in your ears as you ascend and descend in flight.